 A travel advance form is also completed to purchase an airline ticket for University business at Superior Travel.

 Travel advances are considered a loan which is repaid by completing a Travel Expense Voucher.
 Any unused portions must be returned to the University via the Cashier's Office.
-Cash advances will not be issued to individuals who have an outstanding balance with MTU.
+Cash advances will not be issued to individuals who have an outstanding balance with Michigan Tech.

 Checks are normally issued on Wednesdays.
 If an emergency exists and funds are needed immediately, the employee may hand-carry the approved form to Accounting Services, have it reviewed and, if approved, receive cash from the Cashier's Office (vs. check) for the amount requested.